DanielBMarkham/Info-Ops/manuscript/chapter18.md

 As we learned in the deck example, whenever you take these things at face value, you cheat both the customer and yourself.
 In that example, the customer just *knew* the deck steps had to be ten feet wide.
 But what he really knew was that he had a couple of common visitors that were rather large, and he didn't want to do anything to make them uncomfortable.
 That supplemental, not the structural size of the deck, was important to a lot more than simply the stairs.

 Whatever the structure, ask yourself what behavior and supplementals it satisfies.
-Then ask where those pieces apply in across the rest of the analysis model.
+Then ask where those pieces apply across the rest of the analysis model.
 Most of the time when you get a structure request, it's because the customer has been doing analysis for you in their head, "helping" you.
 After a couple of times walking through how you tease apart these requests, they'll be more than happy to work with you on the rest of them.

 *We're doing data warehouse work.* Data warehouse work is a bit of an odd duck because many times it looks like software development when it's not.
 The key term is "warehouse".
 You're not building a warehouse.
 The warehouse already exists.
 You're just putting stuff in and taking it out.